HaMerotz LaMillion 5: Leg 6 (Namibia)

-For this leg's Double Battle, teams had to play a giant game of cardboard Jenga at Namib High School.
+For this leg's Duel, teams had to play a giant game of cardboard Jenga at Namib High School.
 The team who knocked over the tower in each match lost, and their opponents would win the next clue.
-The team that lost the final Double Battle had to wait out a 15-minute penalty.
+The team that lost the final Duel had to wait out a 15-minute penalty.

 In this leg's Roadblock, one team member had to ride a zorb down the slope of the dune, aiming for a 10-piece set of giant bowling pins.
 Team members could look into a pouch on the bottom of any pins they knocked over.
 Only one of the pins had their next clue, but it would be placed in a random pin every time the pins were set up.
 After they found the clue, their partner would ride a sandboard down the dune to meet up with them.